GANs4AO/I2IT4AO/README.md

 **This project aims to improve the science return of future and existing large, ground-based optical telescopes by improving estimation of the wavefront phase.
 Our approach is to apply image translation using CNNs, specifically conditional Generative Adversarial Networks (cGANs) to interpret wavefront information from a Shack-Hartmann Wavefront Sensor (SH-WFS) image and generate accurate, high fidelity wavefront estimates using Adaptive Optics (AO) control loop data.**

 **We demonstrate that cGAN wavefront estimation produces excellent results in simulation for PSF reconstruction and with the GAN Assisted Open Loop methodology there is potential for real time control applications.
-Other possible benefits not discussed in papers are detection of waffle mode**
+Other possible benefits not discussed in papers are detection of waffle mode and good low strehl performance in high wind (50m/s)**

 This github repo contains supporting code for conference proceedings: